Zhekuson/python_kata/data_structures/basic/hashtable/hashtable.md

 ## When to use

 - You don't care about sorted structure and about iterating many times over it
-- Your data is easy hashable
+- Your data is easy hashable with low collision rate (like uniform distribution)

 ## Theory
 Hash table is an associative array (maps keys to values)